Private Greece Tours Logo

 Whether you decide to have lunch in the old medieval quarter, with the narrow, stoned paved streets, or by the port, with the view of BourtziNafplion is the best choice for lunch in this trip.

-After the conclusion of Argolis tour and lunch in Nafplion we’ll depart for Olympia through the mountains of Arcadia in central Peloponesse (a very scenic drive) and we’ll pass from various towns and villages, (TripolisVytinaLagadia).
+After the conclusion of Argolis tour and lunch in Nafplion we’ll depart for Olympia through the mountains of Arcadia and Messenia in central & south Peloponnese, a very scenic drive.
 Finally we’ll arrive in Olympia where we’ll have diner and spend the night.

 Day 2